author

 by Henry W. (Henry Whitney) Bellows, James Freeman Clarke, Athanase Coquerel, Orville Dewey, Charles Carroll Everett, Frederic Henry Hedge, James Martineau, Andrew P. (Andrew Preston) Peabody, George Vance Smith, Oliver Stearns

-Born in Hanover, New Hampshire, in 1810, James Freeman Clarke studied at Harvard College and later at Harvard Divinity School.
-He went on to become a prominent Unitarian minister, serving in Boston and building a reputation as a thoughtful preacher with broad intellectual interests.
+Born in Hanover, New Hampshire, in 1810, James Freeman Clarke was raised in Boston and educated at Harvard College and Harvard Divinity School.
+He went on to become a Unitarian minister, theologian, lecturer, and prolific author whose work reached well beyond the pulpit.